kupehtci/DOCUMENTATION/NETWORKING/VoIP.md

 VoWLAN (VoIP over wireless) must limit the bandwidth.

-This bandwidth consumption depends on the codecs and packetizations.
+This bandwidth consumption depends on the codecs, redundancy and packetization.
 ### VoIP

 The PSTN is logically separated into: